SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 * If BUSCO or QUAST are used, every fasta generated on the pipeline will be used with them.

-* If BLOBTOOLS, ASSEMBLYTICS, WEESAM and KAT are activated only the last draft generated on the pipeline will be used.
+* If BLOBTOOLS, ASSEMBLYTICS, FLAGSTATS and KAT are activated only the last draft generated on the pipeline will be used.

 * KAT quality tool can be activate but Illumina reads are mandatory in this case.
 These reads can be compressed or not.